First, Learn What You Don't Know: Active Information Gathering for Driving at the Limits of Handling: Related Work

 \section{Related Work}

-Data-driven models are increasingly popular for control due to their ability to leverage expressive models and adapt them online given measurements of the system, see \cite{Hewing2020} and \cite{Brunke2022} for recent reviews.
-For example, model predictive control (MPC) approaches leveraging neural network models have been widely used in the recent years for dynamic driving at the limits of handling \cite{spielberg2021neural,djeumou2024one,ding2024drifting,djeumou2023autonomous}.
-These approaches adapt models online with the implicit assumption that the model will adapt fast enough during the task and enable satisfactory performance, which may be difficult for systems where small initial errors quickly amplify.
+Data-driven models are increasingly popular for control due to their ability to leverage expressive models and adapt them online given measurements from the system, see \cite{Hewing2020} and \cite{Brunke2022} for recent reviews.
+For example, model predictive control (MPC) approaches leveraging neural network models have been widely used in recent years for dynamic driving at the limits of handling \cite{spielberg2021neural,djeumou2024one,ding2024drifting,djeumou2023autonomous}.
+These approaches adapt models online with the implicit assumption that the model will adapt fast enough during the control task to yield satisfactory performance, which may be difficult for systems where small initial errors quickly amplify.

 \textit{Online learning} and control algorithms that \textit{actively} seek informative data to improve the model \cite{Abbasi2011,wagenmaker2024optimal,Koller2018,Buisson2020,mania2022active,saviolo2023active,Zhang2021,lew2022safe} often result in improved control performance compared to passively adapting a model while performing a task, and allow enforcing safety constraints during the data collection process \cite{Koller2018,lew2022safe}.
 Leveraging such active learning approaches for controlling unstable nonlinear systems remains challenging.
 Indeed, the tradeoffs between seeking informative data (exploration) and performing the task (exploitation) are well-known; unstable systems are particularly difficult to simultaneously learn and control \cite{Dean2019,Mania2019}.
-These tradeoffs motivate the design of a framework where active learning is done \textit{prior to deployment} in a controlled setting, with the objective of learning a model for control with minimal experimentation.
+These tradeoffs motivate the design of a framework where active learning is done \textit{prior to deployment} in a controlled setting to learn a model for control with minimal experimentation.

-Our proposed method leverages a Bayesian modeling approach \cite{harrison2020meta} to last-layer meta-learning \cite{lee2019meta,bertinetto2019meta,harrison2020meta,Richards2023,o2022neural}, and combines it with model predictive control.
-We take inspiration from \cite{lew2022safe}, and present a physics-informed data-driven vehicle model, learning the residual between a known nominal model and the true vehicle model of interest.